 What if trials of this life are Your mercies in disguise

 On my inspired bike ride, I snapped this photo.
-It’s a perfect picture of what only God can do!
-It feels as if I’m planted in cracked concrete.
+It’s a perfect picture of what only God can do.
+It feels as if that could be me buried under cracked concrete.
 But that doesn’t stop Him.

 Airports are fascinating.
 Hundreds of people and still, you can feel very alone.
 Today, alone was needed.
 Headphones in, craving time with Him, I was never really alone.

-Apparently, without realizing it til now, I have been called to the mission field!
-Who knew?
+Apparently, without realizing it til now, I have been called to the mission field.
 Complete with running water, a lovely kitchen and dependable wifi.
 God is telling me to make a difference right here, right now.
-Bloom where I’m planted!
+Bloom where I’m planted.
 My mission is headquartered on San Rafael in a home I love, with a view of the Sandia mountains.
-My work is to continue to walk through this valley, cheering and advocating for Ian.
+I’m called to walk through this valley, cheering and advocating for Ian.
 While I do, I’m to tell an isolated, unknown, hurting people of the hope He offers.
-Hope, even in the desert!
-That isolated, unknown, hurting people is YOU!
+Hope, even in the desert.
+That isolated, unknown, hurting people is YOU.

 But one big nagging question remains.
 “God, what do I do about my disappointments?
 I strive and strive and strive, but my efforts can’t keep my hopes and dying dreams alive.”